 - It is free to participate : the cost of materials is covered by the mural grant.

-- Please be ready to participate during the month of November, 2020 and return the hand prints by December 1 .
+- Please be ready to participate between November and January.
 These are necessary before other aspects of the painting can be completed.

 - The artist has chosen specific colors and will distribute paint and papers to each group.
 Each group can complete the hand prints on their own schedule , either together as a group in their own space or by handing out the materials to the kids so they can make the prints at home.
 As Covid-19 poses a risk to the community, groups are asked to follow public health guidance for this project , and should either allow for appropriate social distance between participants, or allow participants to complete the prints at home.